 HbF+HbA2 Bilevel Control with HbS in Level 2 for Detection of β- and δβ-Thalassemia

 Normal adult blood contains mainly HbA, less than 0.8% HbF, and a small percentage (less than 3.3%) of HbA2 (α2δ2).
 The estimation of the relative amount of HbF is a very important aspect in the diagnosis of homozygous β-thalassemia in all its forms.
 It is also necessary for the diagnosis of the homozygous and heterozygous states for β-thalassemia and the different varieties of hereditary persistence of foetal hemoglobin (HPFH).
 The level of HbF in β-thalassemia minor is usually normal, but some 30% of cases have elevated levels usually up to 1.5%, and occasionally above 3%.

-The extendSURE control kitset contains 2 vials each of level 1 and level 2, and 1 vial of reconstitution fluid.
-These have an unopened shelf life of 3 years when stored at 2° – 8°C with open vial stability of 4 weeks when stored at 2° – 8°C. These are designed for ion exchange HPLC and electrophoresis methods.
+These controls have an unopened shelf life of 3 years when stored at 2° – 8°C with open vial stability of 4 weeks when stored at 2° – 8°C. These are designed for ion exchange HPLC and electrophoresis methods.

 These controls are CE-marked.